sdmans/b-track/README.md

 * [Legiscan API](https://legiscan.com/legiscan) - For retrieving legislation information

 ## Project Summary
+This was a project to test an the API for a website I use for my work.
+Rather than subscribing to the service, I wanted to see if I could make a single page application that would let a user view all the legislation they're following in one place, rather than navigating to each page page individually for updated information.

 ## Post-project Summary
+The project does what I'd hoped and lets you collect legislation and any information you may need from it.
+This was just to get an idea of what information can be retrieved from the API.
+Unfortunately, the process for finding codes for legislation across states takes some time.
+But with some initial setup, this could be save a lot of time in gathering that kind of information.

 ### Lessons Learned
+* Handling HTTP requests and using that to capture the information you need can be really handy!
+Make sure to test the API to see if it has the kind of information you need before you start planning around it!

+* Getting familiar with an APIs documentation can be pretty tough!
+You should take some time to read through the documentation and get a general idea of what you can do!
+Sometimes you have to be a bit creative if the methods you find aren't exactly what you need.
+Learning how to combine the queries can be challenging but it's defintely worth it if you think you're close!

+* Working with API keys!
+I've used a few other APIs that require keys and it can take some time to get them.
+That's the perfect time to make more plans for what you're building and checking if other APIs are available.

+* The importance of initial setup.
+I think it should be easy for users to get started with an application.
+For this project, retrieving codes for each unique bill would require knowledge of the API and some digging to find what you need.
+For my next application, I want to make something that's easier for users to work with and wouldn't require too much knowledge for them to get started.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.